-What are distributed energy resources and how can they reduce industrial power bills?
+What are distributed energy resources and how do they reduce industrial power bills?

 In Australia, distributed energy resources (DER) are predicted to take over as the main type of energy supply, but what are they?
 And how can they impact industrial businesses’ bottom line?